Sovereign AI for Europe: Why the EU, Airbus, and European Industry Need On-Prem Intelligence

 The military forces of France, Germany, Italy, Spain, Poland, and the Netherlands all operate classified systems that cannot process data on foreign infrastructure.
 From the Rafale and Eurofighter programmes to the FCAS (Future Combat Air System), from Leopard 2 maintenance data to submarine fleet telemetry, European defence data must remain under European control.

-KynticAI’s Fortress tier is designed for sovereign European infrastructure — in national military data centres, on national hardware, under national control.
-The context layer reads metadata from classified systems without copying raw data, generating decision-support signals with full provenance.
+KynticAI’s Fortress path is designed to run on sovereign European infrastructure — in national military data centres, on national hardware, under national control.
+The context layer reads authorised evidence from sensitive systems without sending raw operational data to KynticAI, generating decision-support JSON with full provenance.

 Airbus, Siemens, and European Industrial Champions